-This time of year we are all trying to get our yards, gardens, decks and patios in tip top shape for the summer months.
+This time of year we are all trying to get our yards, gardens, decks, and patios in tip-top shape for the summer months.
 While I absolutely love working on the garden beds in my yard, both flower and vegetable, I also very much enjoy starting from a blank palate to create container gardens that really WOWs for the summer months!

 Today I’m sharing with some ‘recipes’ that really caught my eye during some recent travels and that I’ve filed away to prepare in the future.
 While I am fairly certain of some of the plants I’ve included in my ‘recipes’, I’m guessing at some others.

-None of these next 3 planters were grown in full sun, but did receive sun on and off throughout the day, especially in the late afternoon as it began to set.
+None of these next 3 planters were grown in full sun but did receive sun on and off throughout the day, especially in the late afternoon as it began to set.

-Container Gardens and Recipes
+Container Gardens and Container Garden Recipes

 I love the pop of purple in the planter below.

-My favorite container garden ‘recipe’ from this trip might just be this one below.
-The Fiddle Leaf Fig is the Thriller, but has competition from the Aeonium Black Jade, which provides such great color and texture contrast to the fig.
+My favorite container garden recipe from this trip might just be this one below.
+The Fiddle Leaf Fig is the Thriller but has competition from the Aeonium Black Jade, which provides such great color and texture contrast to the fig.

 So my friends, if you are collecting ‘recipes’ for your container gardens, I hope that I have added to your collection; I’m excited to incorporate some of these ‘recipes’ in my container gardens this summer.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
 It’s towards the top a bit.
-Or, you can subscribe by clicking the box right below.
-I have sent all my subscribers the link to the Subscriber Benefits Library, but if you missed it or misplaced it, drop me a line.
+I have sent all my subscribers the link to the Subscriber Benefits Library.
+If you missed it or misplaced it, drop me a line.

-Until next time,
+Until next time…